BabluHacker/k8s-nodeapp/README.md

 ## 📄 License

-This project is created for demonstration purposes.
+This project is created for demonstration purposes regarding Enosis DevOps Assessment.

 ---
 **Last Updated**: Aug 2025